 5. Good pricing and costing will ensure that you run your business in a competitive but profitable way.
 Poor skills in this regard could mean that you're operating at unrealistic levels - even at a loss.

 You don't have to be an expert at everything.
 For example, you might hate bookkeeping.
 Fine - but do get someone else to do it for you - don't rely on a shoebox for your accounts!

-Becoming a better business-person is something you keep working on.
+Becoming a better business-person is something you keep working on and will lead to having a "better business".
 It's a journey, not a destination.

 This article was provided by The Small Business Co - tsbc.co.nz

 Share this article:

 - Developing a business exit strategy